-- Using a medium bowl, mix together flour, salt and baking powder; set mixture aside.
+- Using a large bowl, mix together flour, salt and baking powder; set mixture aside.

-- Using an electric mixer, cream butter and sugar together until light and fluffy (3-4 minutes on medium speed).
+- Using a stand mixer fitted with the paddle attachment, cream butter and sugar together until light and fluffy (3-4 minutes on medium speed).

 - Add eggs one at a time, mixing well after each addition.